sizezero/snake-puzzle/README.md

 # snake-puzzle

 My niece gave me the following wooden block puzzle for xmas.
-It's a connected snake of 27 blocks that is solved by twisting it so that it becaomes a 3x3 cube:
+It's a connected snake of 27 blocks that is solved by twisting it so that it becomes a 3x3 cube:

 https://mypuzzles.wordpress.com/solution-the-snake-cube/